ineffectivecoder/LDAPtickler/README.md

 # GoLDAPQuery
-Not to be confused with GOLD apsearch, this is GO LDAPSEARCH
+Not to be confused with GOLD apsearch, this is GoLDAPQuery

 ## What's it for?